crashappsec/libcon4m/doc/reference.md

 - Some sort of union type.

 # Other noted issues to address
+- Accept arbitrary characters in the getopts spec.

 - Need to deal with tuple assignment to attributes.
 - Need to ensure things that must be static consts are actually consts.
 - Enforce No default if there is a type param.